mnieber/dodo-commands/doc/reference/standard-commands/dial.rst

 .. tip::

    Dodo Commands comes with "dial" key bindings for fish.
-You can find them as follows:
+You can install them as follows:

    .. code-block:: bash